Pacific Architects and Engineers: History

-PAE was founded in California in 1955 by Edward Shay, an American engineer who had worked in Japan during the occupation of Japan; its earliest business deals involved property development in Japan.
+PAE was founded in California in 1955 by Edward Shay, an American engineer who had worked in Japan during its occupation; its earliest business deals involved property development in Japan.
 Shay continued as chair, CEO, and sole shareholder of PAE until 1974 when 40 percent of the company was sold to an employee stock ownership program.
 The program sold its shares back to Shay in 1988.
 Following Shay's death in 1995, his son – Allen E. Shay – assumed control of the company as chairman and CEO.

 PAE was acquired by Lockheed Martin in 2006 in what was reported, in a subsequent court filing, to be a cash transaction valued at approximately $1.2 billion.
 During Lockheed's ownership, PAE moved its headquarters from Los Angeles, California to Arlington, Virginia.
 It was sold by Lockheed, in 2011, to Lindsay Goldberg for about $700 million.

 Lindsay Goldberg sold PAE to Platinum Equity in 2016.

 The company became publicly traded on the NASDAQ in February 2020.